publiux/laravelcdn/readme.md

 *If you are using Laravel 5.4 or below, you need to register the service provider:*

-Laravel 5.4 and below: Add the service provider to `config/app.php`:
+Laravel 5.4 and below: Add the service provider and facade to `config/app.php`:

 ```php
 'providers' => array(